keptn/lifecycle-toolkit/docs-new/docs/getting-started/lifecycle-management.md

 During this exercise, you will configure Keptn to trigger a webhook before and after a deployment has completed successfully.

-For demo purposes, a place is required to which those request are sent.
+For demo purposes, a place is required to which those requests are sent.
 To implement this:

 1. Install the